|

 A good summary of the Tibetan Buddhist history is found on this page of Simhanada

-Much information on Tibet can be found on this FAQ
+Much information on Tibet can be found in this FAQ

 sheet of Tibet.